STAR MAP * EGYPT * SPAETH

 It is in this context that Ove von Spaeth has meticulously investigated the chronological background, in order to obtain a considerably better precision concerning the historical time-frame of the era in question.

-Hans Baron Anckarstjerna, Historian, Editor, - Swedano Journal
+Hans Baron Anckarstjerna, historian, editor-in-chief, - Swedano Journal

 A certain background concerning the star-map and the Moses-research: